samhurst/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 ### roq-flow-id

 This document defines a new SDP media-level attribute, "roq-flow-id".
 The details of the attribute are defined in {{rtp-quic-flow-id}}.

+### quic-datagrams

+This document defines a new SDP session- and media-level attribute, "quic-datagrams".
+The details of the attribute are defined in {{datagrams}}.

 --- back